 Honors students at Northwood University may participate in the program at three different levels.
 All students who qualify and complete any honors course are considered to be Honors Program Participants, and their honors courses are identified on their transcripts.
 Each semester, Honors students decide for themselves how many Honors courses are right for them.
 Students who complete 12 semester credit hours in specified groups of honors courses earn an Honors Certificate.
 Those who complete 24 semester credit hours earn an Honors Diploma.
 Students that earn the Certificate or Diploma will have a note on their transcript indicating that the student has opted for an enhanced and challenging undergraduate education.
 Successful completion of either the Honors Certificate or Diploma will require a minimum cumulative GPA of 3.25 and a minimum cumulative GPA in honors courses of 3.0.

 Enrollment in even a single Honors course allows students to participate in all Honors activities such as the Student Honors Association meetings, end-of-year honors dinner, and special speaking and cultural events.

-Admission to the Honors Program from high school requires one of the following three conditions:
+Admission to the Honors Program from high school requires one of the following two conditions:

 Students who complete 15 or more credit hours in honors courses at Northwood University may apply for honors admission to either Semester in Asia or Semester in Europe.
 Honors admission automatically provides a scholarship that adjusts the study abroad program fee to the fee level students would otherwise pay for the combination of residential tuition, fees, room and board on the Northwood campus they attend.
 Scholarship amounts will be adjusted in proportion to the individual program fees.
 The Honors scholarship may only be used once.
 Students cannot receive multiple honors scholarships for study abroad.